 Table of ContentsOpen

 Ottawa in winter preparation

 Ottawa in winter is cold.
 We mean it!
+But it's easy to prepare for your visit to Canada.
 When we visited, the temperatures plummeted to -20C (-4F) during the day.
 That's totally normal for Canadians, but not so normal for us, UK folk.
 We honestly thought we'll freeze our tails, but with a bit of preparation, you'd be surprised to see how quickly you can adapt.

-To begin with, we recommend shopping around for a really good winter jacket.
+To begin with, we recommend shopping around for an excellent winter jacket.
 Think down jacket or something made from professional synthetics from specialised sports shops.
 Parkas are always a good option.
-Check Scandinavian shops online which specialise in winter apparel.
-These nations know how to create amazing clothes which withstand great winter temperatures.
+Check Patagonia online, which specialises in winter apparel.
+These nations know how to create wonderful clothes which withstand great winter temperatures.

 For us, getting a pair of snowshoes made all the difference.
 Not only they are waterproof but extremely comfortable and super light.
 They keep your feet warm for up to -35C (-31F), ideal for a Canadian winter experience.